kkhatraokanagan/practice_git/README.txt

-Hello git and github for 2025
+Hello git and github for 2025 this is the class changes